Rich Tylski

-Richard Lee Tylski (born February 27, 1971) is a former professional American football player.
-Tylski, an offensive lineman, played seven seasons in the National Football League, mainly for the Jacksonville Jaguars.
-He played college football for Utah State University.
+Richard Lee Tylski (born February 27, 1971) is an American former professional football player who was an offensive lineman for seven seasons in the National Football League (NFL), primarily for the Jacksonville Jaguars.
+He played college football for the Utah State Aggies.

 In May 2008, Tylski was placed in a pretrial intervention program after he admitted in court to abusing his adopted daughter.
 His wife Jane pleaded guilty to one count of aggravated child abuse and was given two years probation.

-On February 24, 2010, Tylski and his wife were ordered by a judge to pay 1.25 million dollars to their former adopted daughter.
+On February 24, 2010, Tylski and his wife were ordered by a judge to pay $1.25 million to their former adopted daughter.